culture

 Galicia: Noite dos Calacus

-Galicia, in northwestern Spain, has Celtic roots that predate the Roman era.
 Their Halloween tradition, Noite dos Calacus (Night of the Pumpkins), includes ghost stories, pumpkin carving, and ancestral rituals.
+Many Galicians argue their celebration is the original, predating the American version by centuries.

+The legend of the Santa Compana adds a haunting element.
 This is a ghostly procession said to roam the Galician countryside, foretelling death to those who encounter it.
 On Halloween night, locals gather to share stories of these supernatural beings.

-Catalonia: La Castañada
+Catalonia: La Castanada

-In Catalonia, the night of October 31st is dedicated to La Castañada.
-Families gather to roast chestnuts (castanyas) and sweet potatoes over open fires, drink sweet Moscatel wine, and eat panellets (traditional marzipan sweets).
+Families gather to roast chestnuts (castanyes) and sweet potatoes over open fires, drink sweet Moscatel wine, and eat panellets (traditional marzipan sweets).

 Street vendors selling roasted chestnuts appear throughout Barcelona and other Catalan cities.
 The smell of roasting chestnuts is one of autumn's most distinctive scents in this region.

-Andalusia: Community Celebrations
+Andalusia: Tosantos and Community Celebrations

 Basque Country and Northern Spain

-In the Basque Country, Asturias, and Cantabria, ancient Celtic traditions influence local celebrations.
 These regions share Galicia's connection to pre-Christian rituals, with bonfires, storytelling, and foods like roasted chestnuts.

 Traditional Halloween Foods in Spain